-One of the biggest challenges Dr. Rowan sees is women are afraid that their baby is not getting enough to eat immediately after birth because mom’s milk has not come in and they only have colostrum.
-Dr. Rowan says this is a normal feeling and she wants all new moms to be reassured that their babies are getting the nutrition they need from the colostrum.
+One of the biggest challenges Dr. Rowan sees is women are afraid their baby is not getting enough to eat immediately after birth because mom’s milk supply has not come in and they only have colostrum.
+Dr. Rowan says this is a normal feeling and she wants all new moms to be reassured their babies are getting the nutrition they need from the colostrum.
 It is also expected for the baby to lose some weight prior to gaining.

 - Latching challenges.

-- Cracked or painful nipples.
+- Painful or cracked nipples.

 If new moms experience this, the first thing to do is make sure your baby has a good latch.
-It is ok to use your own milk to help your nipples heal after feedings.
+It is OK to use your own milk to help your nipples heal after feedings.
 Moms can also try lanolin, a baby-safe cream that heals cracked, dry or irritated skin.
-Dr. Rowan says that this type of nipple pain usually improves over time.
+Dr. Rowan says this type of nipple pain usually improves over time.